 In this context we welcome the Ingka Group’s decision to increase its investments into renewable energy by an extra €4 billion, taking its total investment to €6.5 billion.

 The IKEA Foundation is funded by INGKA Foundation, owner of the Ingka Group of companies.
-We are independent from the retail business with a sole focus on creating brighter lives on a liveable planet through philanthropy and grantmaking.
+We are independent of the retail business with a sole focus on creating brighter lives on a liveable planet through philanthropy and grantmaking.